 American Fortune Business Valuations offers three types of valuation reports as follows:

-Business Valuation Report Summary – designed specifically for small businesses with sales of $1 Million or less.
+Business Appraisal Report Summary – designed specifically for small businesses with sales of $1 Million or less.
 The valuation produces business value in a summary format.
 It utilizes three valuation methodologies.
 The report is 12 pages.
 Price of the valuation is $500.

-Intermediate Business Valuation Report – intended for businesses with sales of $1 to $3 Million.
+Intermediate Business Appraisal Report – intended for businesses with sales of $1 to $3 Million.
 This limited scope business valuation report uses basic value drivers to produce a semi-formal valuation.
 It utilizes four to five valuation methodologies.
 The report is 30-35 pages.
 Price of the valuation is $2,000.

-Comprehensive Business Valuation Report – intended for larger businesses with annual sale in excess of $3 Million.
+Comprehensive Business Appraisal Report – intended for larger businesses with annual sale in excess of $3 Million.
 This business valuation that incorporates broad and complex business reviews, financial reviews and analysis.
 This valuation is very defensible.
 It utilizes seven to ten valuation methodologies.
 The report is 40-50 pages.
 Price of the valuation is $4,000.

 Sample valuation reports are available upon request.

-We have provided clients with Business Valuation Report Summary work in the following areas of the USA: Columbus Ohio, Atlanta Georgia, Lexington Kentucky, Bowling Green Kentucky, Nashville Tennessee, Memphis Tennessee, Cincinnati Ohio, Dayton Ohio, Toledo Ohio, Los Angeles, Cleveland Ohio, Pittsburgh Pennsylvania, Baltimore, Maryland, Indianapolis Indiana, Chicago Illinois, Detroit Michigan, Flint Michigan, Tampa Florida, St. Louis Missouri, Kansas City Kansas, Des Moines Iowa, Minneapolis Minnesota, Louisville Kentucky, Oklahoma City, Oklahoma, Dallas Texas, Fort Worth Texas, Denver Colorado, San Francisco California, Salt Lake City Utah, Phoenix Arizona, Lexington Kentucky, Los Angeles California, San Diego California.
+We have provided clients with Business Appraisal Report Summary work in the following areas of the USA: Columbus Ohio, Atlanta Georgia, Lexington Kentucky, Bowling Green Kentucky, Nashville Tennessee, Memphis Tennessee, Cincinnati Ohio, Dayton Ohio, Toledo Ohio, Los Angeles, Cleveland Ohio, Pittsburgh Pennsylvania, Baltimore, Maryland, Indianapolis Indiana, Chicago Illinois, Detroit Michigan, Flint Michigan, Tampa Florida, St. Louis Missouri, Kansas City Kansas, Des Moines Iowa, Minneapolis Minnesota, Louisville Kentucky, Oklahoma City, Oklahoma, Dallas Texas, Fort Worth Texas, Denver Colorado, San Francisco California, Salt Lake City Utah, Phoenix Arizona, Lexington Kentucky, Los Angeles California, San Diego California.